CaptEmulation/nitrogen-website/source/guides/start/setup.md

 ### Installation

-Nitrogen is uses node.js extensively.
+Nitrogen uses node.js extensively.
 If you don't already have node.js installed, install it from [http://nodejs.org](http://nodejs.org).

 Then use npm to install Nitrogen's command line tool:

 `> npm install -g nitrogen-cli`

-nitrogen-cli is no fun to type, so the command line tool uses the alias n2.
+<b>nitrogen-cli</b> is no fun to type, so the command line tool uses the alias n2.
 Let's make sure it all is installed correctly by asking for help:

 `> n2 help`